Best free accounting software for UK small businesses 2025

 GnuCash is a strong, completely free option for basic data entry and tracking your income and expenses.

-GnuCash features a checkbook-style interface that allows you to record transactions via double entry accounting (where every transaction is recorded as a debit to one account and a credit to another).
-You’ll be able to register incoming bills or import your downloaded bank statements, and GnuCash can then:
+What GnuCash does best is basic data entry.
+A micro business can use it to manage a limited amount of transactions, which it does via double-entry accounting: every transaction is recorded as a debit to one account and a credit to another.
+You’ll be able to register incoming bills or import your downloaded bank statements, and then:

 • Automatically add VAT to sales invoices

-• Add tax information to sales invoices (including for abroad clients)
+• Add tax information to sales invoices (including for clients based abroad)

 • Generate a PDF invoice to send to clients

-• Not for teams – only one person can add or amend data entries
+• You want software a team can use (only one person can add or amend data entries)

-5. VT Cash Book: best for brick-and-mortar businesses
+VT Cash Book: a cash-based option for brick-and-mortar businesses

 VT Cash Book